qsnake/gpaw/doc/devel/overview.rst

 ------------

 This document describes the most important objects used for a DFT calculation.
-More information can be found in the API_ or in the code.
+More information can be found in the :epydoc:`API <gpaw>` or in the code.

-.. _API: http:/wiki.fysik.dtu.dk/gpaw-epydoc

 .. _overview_array_naming: